OtienoBrianOchieng/myportfolio/README.md

     You can use icons or a grid layout for better visual representation.
     Include both front-end (React, JavaScript, HTML, CSS, etc.) and back-end (Node.js, Express, etc.) skills if applicable.
     You can also include soft skills (problem-solving, communication, etc.).
+    React.js (for the main UI)
+    React Router (for navigation between sections/pages)
+    Styled-components / CSS / TailwindCSS (for styling) EmailJS or Formik + Backend API (for form submissions)

 Example: